wofsauge/IsaacDocs/docs/Room.md

 ### Get·Enemy·Damage·Inflicted () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### float GetEnemyDamageInflicted ( ) {: .copyable aria-label='Functions' }
-Returns the total amount of HP lost by all enemies in the room within the current frame
+Returns the total amount of HP lost by all enemies in the room within the current frame.

-This is used by items that charge on damage inflicted such as Berserk
+This is used by items that charge on damage inflicted, such as Berserk.

 ___
 ### Get·Entities () {: aria-label='Functions' }